-- The NWA methodology was developed during the February 2021 to December 2022 period, when it was approved by EGRIS Members. - During this time and on a regular basis, it was presented to EGRIS Members and to the EC to for review. - Feedback received through EGRIS, concerning both scientific and practical aspects, has been incorporated before and after the pilot studies and has been used to finalize the adopted methodology.
+- The NWA methodology was developed during Feb.
+2021 - Dec.
+2022; then, it was approved by the EGRIS Members. - During this time and on a regular basis, the process was presented to EGRIS Members and to the EC to for review. - Feedback received through EGRIS, concerning both scientific and practical aspects, has been incorporated before and after the pilot studies and has been used to finalize the adopted methodology.